lmmx/octopolars/README.md

                             show all.
   -r, --rows INTEGER        Number of table rows to show.
 Default -1 means
                             show all.
-  -s, --short               Short mode: overrides --rows and --cols by setting
+  -a, --abridged            Abridged mode: overrides --rows and --cols by setting
                             both to None.
   -f, --filter TEXT         A Polars expression or a shorthand DSL expression.
                             In the DSL, use {column} to refer to